The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Fixed-Sparsity -Based Concept Detection

 Section~\ref{subsec:detection_results} showed that the most reliable indicators of concept presence consistently lie in the extreme high tail of the in-concept activation distribution.
 Building on this observation, we evaluate a simplified and practical variant of our \super{} detection method that operationalizes sparsity directly and requires only sample-level labels.

-Leveraging the experimental results of our sparsity ablation in Appendix~\ref{app:sparsity-ablation}, which found that a fixed sparsity of 10\% performs well across datasets for \emph{Llama-3.2-11B-Vision-Instruct} linear-separator concepts, we adopt this value for all datasets.
-Using the validation set, we estimate that this corresponds to selecting approximately 0.75\% of all tokens per sample in image datasets and approximately 2\% of tokens per sample in text datasets.
+Instead of tuning the sparsity level, we fix $\delta=10\%$, a sparsity that we found generally yields effective detection performance across datasets, models, and concept vector types (Appendix \ref{app:sparsity-ablation}).
+Using the average proportion of in-concept tokens within concept-positive samples in the validation set, we estimate that $\delta=10\%$ of in-concept tokens corresponds to approximately $1\%$ of tokens per image ($\approx14$) and $4.5\%$ of tokens per sample ($\approx2$).
+Then, for each $c$ we learn a threshold that separates these top-activated tokens from samples labeled as in-concept versus out-of-concept.

-Then, for each sample, we retain only the top 0.75\% of the highest image token activations (roughly 12 per sample) and 2\% of the highest text token activations (roughly 2 per sample).
-Using only sample-level labels, we then learn a single threshold per concept that best separates selected tokens from positive versus negative samples.
 Tokens above this threshold are treated as \supers{}, and a sample is predicted positive if it contains at least one.
-This procedure requires no segmentation masks and avoids any tuning of N.
+This procedure avoids the need for segmentation masks and $\delta$ tuning, but still leverages the \super{} Mechanism to effectively detect concepts.

-The results for this method, which we denote as \textit{N@Tail} are presented in Table \ref{tab:practical-detection}, alongside the original baseline detection results and the previous \super{}-based results that employed N tuning.
+The results for this method, which we denote as \textit{Fixed-$\delta$} are presented in Table \ref{tab:practical-detection}, alongside the original baseline detection results and the previous \super{}-based results that employed $\delta$ tuning.
 In this table we focus specifically on \emph{Llama-3.2-11B-Vision-Instruct} linear separator concepts across all datasets.
-In terms of performance, the \textit{N@Tail} variant achieves results that closely match the fully tuned version and still decisively outperforms all other baseline detection methods across datasets.
+In terms of performance, the \textit{Fixed-$\delta$} variant achieves results that closely match the fully tuned version and still outperforms all other baseline detection methods across datasets.
 This demonstrates that the practical value of the \super{} mechanism does not rely on extensive tuning; simply isolating the extreme tail of activations and learning a single weakly supervised threshold already captures most of the benefit.